cblp/haskell-guide/README.md

-# Haskell Journey -- A Map Of Haskell Land
+# Haskell Guide -- A Map Of Haskell Land

 ## Build site